 If the amount of profits is less than 90% of the Amount of Profit Available for Distribution, or if the Investment Corporation considers it appropriate in light of trends in the economic climate, real estate market, rental market and other matters, the Investment Corporation may make a cash distribution exceeding profit in the amount determined by the Investment Corporation, the maximum limit of which is the amount of depreciation to be recorded on the Settlement Date.
-In such case, if the amount of cash distribution does not satisfy the requirements set forth in the Special Regulations for Taxation Concerning Investment Corporations, the Investment Corporation for the purpose of satisfying the applicable requirements.
+In such case, if the amount of cash distribution does not satisfy the requirements set forth in the Special Regulations for Taxation Concerning Investment Corporations, the Investment Corporation may distribute the amount determined by the Investment Corporation for the purpose of satisfying the applicable requirements.